-Experience the best of the northern and southern Patagonia.
-Explore the Lake District, mingle with penguins on Magdalena Island, and gaze upon majestic glaciers in Torres del Paine.
-You’ll feel like you’re a Chilean gaucho horseback riding in the Andean steppe.
+Experience the best of southern Patagonia.
+Explore the sub-Antarctic tip of Chile, mingle with penguins, and gaze upon majestic glaciers in Torres del Paine.
 Most trekking elevation is under 5,000 feet.
 Shorter hikes (up to 5 miles) are scheduled among other activities like penguin viewing via boat, horseback riding and drinking local wines.
 This trip is for any adventurous outdoor traveler.
 See blog post by Greg Lais about WI’s first trip to Patagonia.

 ItineraryExpand All Fields

 Day 1: Welcome to Punta Arenas, the capital city of southern Patagonia!

 Arrive at Punta Arenas, the gateway to the Andes mountains and the Patagonian fjords.
 Meet your guides and group mates and settle into your new accommodations.
 Enjoy a shared meal and prepare for the adventures ahead.

 Day 2: Explore the world’s southernmost city, Puerto Williams.